 - The average of the judges score will determine the winners.

-- In the event of the tie, the tiebreaker will be the first round scores.
+- In the event of a tie, the tiebreaker will be the first round scores.
 The applicant with the highest average score from the first round wins.